Classroom Disruption Policy

 An Advisory from the Dean of Students Office

-Last Revised December 2007
+Last Revised July 2015

 - Rudeness, incivility, and disruption are often indistinguishable, though they may intersect.
-Most often, it’s better to respond to rudeness by example and situation (e.g., advising a student in private that he or she appears to have a habit of interrupting others).
+Most often, it is better to respond to rudeness by example and situation (e.g., advising a student in private that he or she appears to have a habit of interrupting others).
 Rudeness can become disruption when it is repetitive, especially after a warning has been given.

 - Strategies to prevent and respond to disruptive behavior include the following:

 - A student who persists in disrupting a class may be directed to leave the classroom for the remainder of the class period.
-Whenever possible, prior consultation should be undertaken with the Department Chair and the Assistant Dean of Students (852-5787) to review applicable University procedures.
+Whenever possible, prior consultation should be undertaken with the Department Chair and the Dean of Students Office (852-5787) to review applicable University procedures.